 Eating for Strong Bones

-Maybe you are close to getting enough calcium, but what about potassium, vitamin C, manganese, magnesium, protein?... all the things bones need to be strong and flexible.
+Maybe you are close to getting enough calcium, but are concerned about the trace minerals, vitamins and protein to keep bones strong and flexible.

 Eating for Strong Bones - the Story

-In 2018 Cynthia completed Yoga for Osteoporosis Teacher Training certification with Dr. Fishman MD who had tested 12 yoga poses for bone benefit.
-So although this course focuses on more of the nutritional elements of bone health, you'll find a community here of others who may be utilizing other aspects of self-care for osteopenia/osteoporosis prevention or treatment.
+Other features: In 2018 Cynthia trained with Dr. Fishman MD who tested 12 yoga poses for bone benefit.
+She became one of many Yoga for Osteoporosis Teachers.
+So although this course focuses on more of the nutritional elements of bone health, we recognize the important role of movement self-care for osteopenia/osteoporosis prevention or treatment.

 This course is closed for enrollment.